biowdl/PacBio-subreads-processing/README.md

 # PacBio-subreads-processing
-This repository contains the [Biowdl](https://github.com/biowdl) pipeline usable for processing a PacBio subreads BAM file using [ccs](https://github.com/PacificBiosciences/ccs), [lima](https://github.com/PacificBiosciences/barcoding) and [isoseq3](https://github.com/PacificBiosciences/IsoSeq).
+This repository contains the [Biowdl](https://github.com/biowdl) workflow usable for processing a PacBio subreads BAM file using [ccs](https://github.com/PacificBiosciences/ccs), [lima](https://github.com/PacificBiosciences/barcoding) and [isoseq3](https://github.com/PacificBiosciences/IsoSeq).

 ## Documentation
-Documentation for this pipeline can be found [here](https://biowdl.github.io/PacBio-subreads-processing).
+Documentation for this workflow can be found [here](https://biowdl.github.io/PacBio-subreads-processing).

 ## About